google/kf/docs/kf.dev/content/en/docs/general-info/kf-cli/commands/kf_restage.md

 ### Options

 ```
+      --async   Don't wait for the restage to finish before returning.
   -h, --help    help for restage
 ```

 ### Options inherited from parent commands